R-Sing-h/test-code/vagrant readme test.md

 Search for ***VirtualBox*** making sure the version is not newer than **6.1.xx**, as of 11/13/22 ***Vargant*** is not compatiable will newer versions.
 <p><img src="https://linuxconfig.org/wp-content/uploads/2020/03/02-install-virtualbox-on-ubuntu-20-04-focal-fossa-linux.png"></p>

-User who is installing must belong to the **SUDO GROUP** to proceed with the software installation the software.
+User who is installing must belong to the **SUDO group** to proceed with the software installation the software.
 <p><img src="https://linuxconfig.org/wp-content/uploads/2020/03/04-install-virtualbox-on-ubuntu-20-04-focal-fossa-linux.png"></p>

 Once installation of ***VirtualBox*** has been completed, we are ready to launch!
 Have Fun!